Skip to main content

 Have you seen the cover of this book?
 I be reading the book like the woman in the cover, sitting like that, with that expression.
 Yeah, something like that.
 I have a feeling other women read this book like that too.

 The book was a torture, specially towards the end.
+I was afraid I was going mad along with the protagonist.
 But I had to read it.

 About the book, the author wrote "any kind of singlemindedness, narrowness, obsession, was bound to lead to mental disorder, if not madness."